Dave-team/Knowledge-base/Health/Body care.md

 # Body care

-General
-- Use Perspirex 3X a week
-- Floss teeth daily after brushing tooth
-- Use chalk powder for the feet to avoid sweaty feet
-- Don't frown
+## Skincare
+### Products
+- Cleanser - cleans the fact
+  - Clean on wet face, wash off with cold water then pat dry
+- Exfoliator - exfoliate dead skin and help with blackheads
+  - Apply on pad and then rubbed over the face and neck area
+  - The skin might not be used to this acid so this needs build up
-- Limit touching the face
+- Niacinamide - Reduce redness of the face

-Skincare
-Niacinamide - Reduce redness of the face.
-2-3 drops rubbed between the hands and then gently applied to the face - padding, not rubbing.
+  - 2-3 drops rubbed between the hands and then gently applied to the face - padding, not rubbing.
 Before moving on to the next item, make sure it's absorbed in the skin fully.

-Paula's Choice - exfoliate dead skin and help with blackheads.
-This is applied using a pad and then rubbed over the face and neck area.
-The skin might not be used to this acid so this needs build up
+- Hyaluronic Acid - hydrates the skin
+  -  2-3 drops rubbed between the hands and then gently applied to the face - padding, not rubbing.
+Before moving on to the next item, make sure it's absorbed in the skin fully.
+- Alpha Arbutin - reduce redness.
+  - 2-3 drops rubbed between the hands and then gently applied to the face - padding, not rubbing.
+Before moving on to the next item, make sure it's absorbed in the skin fully.
+- Azelaic acid - reduce redness.
+  - Pea drop and then gently apply on the skin
+- Vitamin C - don't use this yet as apparently it can't be used
+- Moisterizer - moisterizes the skin

-Rosehip seed oil - General support for the skin.
+- Rosehip seed oil - General support for the skin.
 Two drops on the hand and then rub it over the face
+- Sunscreen - sun protection

+### Routines
 Mornings
+- Shower
-- Face wash in shower
+- Face wash with cold water in the sink
-- Niacinamide lightly applied on pad
+- Different products following the order above
 - Moisterize
+- Sunscreen

 Evenings
-- Face wash
+- Face wash with cold water in the sink
-- Paula's Choice
-- Niacinamide lightly applied on pad
+- Different products following the order above
 - Moisterize
 - Rosehip Seed oil

+### Patch testing
+Goal: understand if I'm allergic or if irritation occurs from using a new skincare product.
+Often recommended to test for at least 1 week.
+- Allergy test - Test on inner arm for 24 hours.
+- Irritation test - Test on one jawline/cheek.
+This makes sure it doesn't spread across face and serves as a basis for comparison as it's easy to see if something is changing.
+- Face test: test the product for a month or so to see if it actually improves the skin

-Other
+### Other
-- Apply sun screen before going out on sunny days (SPF 50 on face, neck and hands)
 - Apply occasional face mask
 - Drink lots of water in the morning
 - Stop touching the face

-Brushing teeth:
+## Brushing teeth
-1. Do not brush horizontally, especially not over the gum
+- Do not brush horizontally, especially not over the gum
-2. Use the floss rope twice a week
-3. Floss on a daily basis
+- Floss on a daily basis (ideally both rope and brush) prior to brushing teeth
-4. Brush more gently
+- Brush more gently
-5. Buy sensitive toothpaste
+- Buy sensitive toothpaste

-Eyes
+## Eyecare
 - Figure 8 - make an octagon with your eyes covering all wide corners.
 Do this for 8 breaths
 - Warm your hands by rubbing and then putting hands on eyes

+# Body care
+General
+- Use Perspirex 3X a week
+- Use chalk powder for the feet to avoid sweaty feet
+- Don't frown